post

 I have watched children who were told they would “never be good readers” become fluent.
 I have watched students who had given up on themselves discover that they could, in fact, decode words, hold meaning, and love books.
 I have watched families go from fear to relief to joy—sometimes in a matter of weeks.

-In 1986, when Phyllis Lindamood and I founded this company, the science of reading was still in its early stages.
+In 1986, when Pat Lindamood and I founded this company, the science of reading was still in its early stages.
 The connection between sensory processing, imagery, and the development of reading ability was not yet widely understood or accepted.
 We built our instructional methods on the foundational belief that reading is a sensory-cognitive act—that the brain must be able to see and feel the sounds and structures of language in order to decode and comprehend written words.

 Forty years later, science is confirming what we have always believed.